-In passing the Law Enforcement Mental Health and Wellness Act (Public Law No. 115-113) on December 22, 2017, Congress recognized the stress and strain of the job and acted to help give officers the resources they need to address their emotional and mental wellbeing.
-This Act will help law enforcement agencies establish or enhance mental health care services for their officers by making grants available to initiate peer mentoring pilot programs, developing resources for mental health providers based on the specific mental health challenges faced by law enforcement, and supporting law enforcement officers by studying the effectiveness of crisis hotlines and annual mental health checks.
+In passing the Law Enforcement Mental Health and Wellness Act (Public Law No. 115-113) and the Supporting and Treating Officers in Crisis (STOIC) Act (Public Law No. 116-32), Congress recognized the stress and strain of the job and acted to help give officers the resources they need to address their emotional and mental wellbeing.
+These programs will help law enforcement agencies establish or enhance mental health care services for their officers by making grants available to initiate and expand peer mentoring programs, developing resources for mental health providers based on the specific mental health challenges faced by law enforcement, and supporting law enforcement officers by studying the effectiveness of crisis hotlines and annual mental health checks.

-The Act allows for Community Oriented Policing Services (COPS) Program funding to be used by agencies to establish peer mentoring mental health and wellness pilot programs.
+Through the Community Oriented Policing Services (COPS) Program, these programs will provide grant funding to help agencies establish and grow peer mentoring mental health and wellness programs.
 Peer mentoring and peer support programs have proven vital to successful officer mental health and wellness programs as officers are able to cope more effectively by talking with someone who knows and understands what they are going through.